Monday, January 14, 2019

 Praia Paraiso/ Sept 2015 (the south of Brazil has a very unstable weather; in Torres there is even the recent record of a massive hurricane-like cylone);

-Potlatch Invitation & The Colorfool Politicians + Late Classic Maya Clown (Mary Miller & Karl Taube, The Gods and Symbols of Ancient Mexico and the Maya) (montage A/Z);
+Potlatch Invitation & The Colorfool Politicians + Late Classic Maya Clown (Mary Miller & Karl Taube, The Gods and Symbols of Ancient Mexico and the Maya);

 Chaos économique, blanchiment bancaire?
 (Gaël Giraud/Thinkerview 2020);